fastdatascience/clinical_trial_risk/README.md

 Optionally, if you want to allow users to save/load configurations, you will need to deploy with Azure Blob Storage or a similar storage solution where configurations can be saved.

+In Microsoft Azure App Server, you can connect an instance of Azure File Storage to the app service so it is surfaced as a path on the filesystem.
+You then need to set environment variable `DOWNLOAD_DIRECTORY` to point to the appropriate location.
+Then user data can be persisted across sessions (e.g. when the server restarts).

 ## Built With

 - [Dash](https://dash.plot.ly/) - Main server and interactive components